 We review and evaluate it and send you the results by e-mail by within two to three weeks from the date that you submitted it to us.
 If you meet the criteria, we will:

 - send instructions on how your representatives can retrieve their UN grounds passes

 - add your information to our DPI-associated NGO database, which can be accessed from our DPI/NGO Resource Center.

 - create the yearly mailing list with your contact information.
 We keep this encrypted and do not share it with third parties.

 What if my organization does not meet the required criteria?

-If your submission doesn’t meet the criteria because the evaluation determines that your organization did not actively participate in our briefings/workshops, or develop enough projects and activities with UN agencies or programmes, as well as DPI, your submission will be negatively evaluated and no grounds passes will be issued for that year.
-The NGO, however, will remain in good standing and the e-mail addresses of the designated representatives will be included in the mailing list.
+If your submission doesn’t meet the criteria because the evaluation team determines that your organization (1) did not provide evidence of activities, projects, events or programmes planned, organized or coordinated by your NGO as part of its work to support the work of the United Nations and your association commitment with DPI; (2) actively participate in the Thematic Briefings or Communications Workshops; (3) and/or develop enough projects and activities with UN agencies or programmes, as well as DPI; your submission will be negatively evaluated and no grounds passes will be issued for that year.
+Your NGO, however, will remain in good standing and the e-mail addresses of the designated representatives will be included in the mailing list.

 How will you use our information?